raushanrauss/Procuzy/README.md

 ```
 ## Deploye Link
 - https://procuzy-racw.vercel.app/
+## If deployee link is not working , run locally.

-  ## Run this Commant to start the Frontend locally.
+  ## Run this Command to start the Frontend locally.
+  - cd Frontend
   - npm run start

-    ## Run this Commant to start the Backend locally.
+    ## Run this Command to start the Backend locally.
+   - cd Backend
   - npm run server